altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 ~The monks did not notice her:~ *one stepped through her as she stood up. * ~She felt nothing, surprised - but nothing~
 ~She looked around at the idyllic scene~
-~The tower stretching up to her right~
+~The tower stretching up to her left~
 ~Heavy double doors stuck partially open by a small wooden block~ *She moved toward it and pressed her hand against it* ~It was solid to her touch~